Cbyernus/SteamVR/SteamVR-Skeletal-Input.md

 ### EVRSkeletalTrackingLevel
 Definition of a standard set of tracking levels that can be used to categorize the capabilities of current and future input devices.
 Developers of drivers for input hardware can specify the tracking level that their hardware supports so that app developers have a better idea what level of fidelity to expect from the skeletal animation data.
 Developers can then optionally enable and disable certain features based on the capabilities of the hardware in use.
 See also: [GetSkeletalTrackingLevel()](#GetSkeletalTrackingLevel)
-* `VRSkeletalTracking_Estimated`: body part location can’t be directly determined by the device.
+* `VRSkeletalTracking_Estimated` - body part location can’t be directly determined by the device.
 Any skeletal pose provided by the device is estimated by assuming the position required to active buttons, triggers, joysticks, or other input sensors.
 E.g. Vive Controller, Gamepad
-* `VRSkeletalTracking_Partial`: body part location can be measured directly but with fewer degrees of freedom than the actual body part.
+* `VRSkeletalTracking_Partial` - body part location can be measured directly but with fewer degrees of freedom than the actual body part.
 Certain body part positions may be unmeasured by the device and estimated from other input data.
 E.g. Knuckles, gloves that only measure finger curl
-* `VRSkeletalTracking_Full`: body part location can be measured directly throughout the entire range of motion of the body part.
+* `VRSkeletalTracking_Full` - body part location can be measured directly throughout the entire range of motion of the body part.
 E.g. Mocap suit for the full body, gloves that measure rotation of each finger segment

 ## Structs

 ### InputSkeletalActionData_t
-* `bool bActive`: Whether or not this action is bound to an input source that is present in the system and is in an action set that is active from the last UpdateActionState call.
+* `bool bActive` - Whether or not this action is bound to an input source that is present in the system and is in an action set that is active from the last UpdateActionState call.
-* `VRInputValueHandle_t activeOrigin`: The input source that this action state was generated by.
+* `VRInputValueHandle_t activeOrigin` - The input source that this action state was generated by.
 If this action is bound to multiple inputs, this will be the input that changed most recently.

 ### VRSkeletalSummaryData_t
 Contains summary information about the current skeletal pose
-* `float flFingerCurl[ VRFinger_Count ]`: The amount that each finger is 'curled' inwards towards the palm.
+* `float flFingerCurl[ VRFinger_Count ]` - The amount that each finger is 'curled' inwards towards the palm.
 In the case of the thumb, this represents how much the thumb is wrapped around the fist.
 0 means straight, 1 means fully curled
-* `float flFingerSplay[ VRFingerSplay_Count ]`: The amount that each pair of adjacent fingers are separated.
+* `float flFingerSplay[ VRFingerSplay_Count ]` - The amount that each pair of adjacent fingers are separated.
 0 means the digits are touching, 1 means they are fully separated.

 ## Functions